MediaComem/comem-archioweb/guides/install-mongodb.md

 **Install Homebrew**

-macOS does not include the [Homebrew][brew] brew package by default.
+Homebrew is a fantastic package manager for macOS.
+In other words, it is a command-line utility that allows you to install and manage third-party software. macOS does not include  [Homebrew][brew] by default.

 - Install homebrew:
   ```bash